achen1296/Apple-Music-Editor/README.md

 Seems completely understood: ✓

 These are in UTF-8 or UTF-16.
 It is not clear why some strings are inside of sections, and some are just given raw.
-The only surefire way to infer that data is a raw string and which encoding it is in is the parent boma sections's subtype, and the only way to infer the string's length is the parent boma section's associated section length.
+The only surefire way to infer that data is a raw string and which encoding it is in is the parent boma sections's subtype, and the only surefire way to infer the string's length is the parent boma section's associated section length.

 | Offset | Length   | Meaning     | Examples Value(s)            |
 | ------ | -------- | ----------- | ---------------------------- |